We include products we think are useful for our readers. If you

 For an extra level of reassurance, look for vitamins that are tested by a third-party organization like USP, NSF, or ConsumerLab whenever possible.
 This guarantees that the product contains the types and amounts of ingredients that are listed on the bottle.

-While not all the products on our recommended list are third-party certified, we aim to provide a range of options that cater to different preferences.
 The availability of third-party certification can depend on various factors, including the manufacturer’s commitment to rigorous testing standards and the specific certification programs applicable to the products.

 Potential contraindications

-Some ingredients may be unsafe if you’re pregnant or breastfeeding.
+Some ingredients may be unsafe if you’re pregnant or nursing.
 Additionally, some commonly used ingredients, such as horsetail may interact with some medications, so be sure to talk with a healthcare professional before adding a new supplement into your routine.

 There’s some research to support the use of certain ingredients for hair growth and health, such as DHA omega-3s.
 Deficiencies in other nutrients like B vitamins, iron, and vitamins C, and D have been linked to poor hair growth.
-However, there’s currently insufficient evidence to confirm the benefits of supplementing with these nutrients specifically for hair growth.

 The best supplement for hair and nail growth can vary from person to person, as individual needs and responses to supplements differ.
 Some commonly used ingredients, like biotin, actually lack sufficient evidence in terms of promoting hair and nail growth.
 However, ingredients like omega-3 DHA, collagen, and hyaluronic acid may be effective.